AsifBrohi/pop-up-cafe_mini_project/README.md

 ## How did your design go about meeting the project's requirements?

+My design meeting the projects requirment was first to create a list of products and creating a main menu function seen below

+def main_menu():

+    print("Welcome to my Cafe, Please pick the options below")

+    print("***MAIN MENU***")
+    command_ = int(input("0===>EXIT\n1===>PRODUCT MENU\n:"))
+    while True:
+      if command_ == 0:

+        exit()
+      elif command_ == 1:
+        products_menu()

+I got user to input an interger either to exit the app or to go to the products menu.
+This was the structure of my app.

+## Solutoin core

+## How did you guarantee the project's requirements?
-Every week there was additional requiremnets to meet from the client on specs week 1
+Every week there was additional requiremnets to meet and specs from the client on specs

-As a user I want to:
+Every week I updated the app with only the requirements and specs which were given to me from the client.

+### week 1
+Client has given me requirements which were

 create a product and add it to a list view all products
 STRETCH update or delete a product

-Spec
-A product should just be a string containing its name, i.e: "Coke Zero" A list of products should be a list of strings , i.e: ["Coke Zero"
+At the start I just created a Main Menu function which had users input an integer to either exit the app or go to the products page.
+I implemented a while loop which had If statements for the users input.

 week 2:
 As a user I want to: